 - Platforms: framing a viable digital strategy depends on information.
 For that information to have value, it must be managed accordingly, meaning that it has to be located and easy to access by everyone involved in the organizational structure.

 - Connectivity: This is where information flow comes into place.
-Experience, insights, and platforms together with a sensible overview of what the future holds help keep the business united, connected, and ready to adjust in case change is required.
+Experience, insights, and platforms and a sensible overview of what the future holds help keep the business united, connected, and ready to adjust in case change is required.

 - Integrity: via integrity, leaders have an opportunity to improve trust, resilience, ethics, and security across all business processes and systems.
 Armed with cyber-minded company culture, they will be able to address challenges ahead of time and tackle unforeseen threats with a lot more clarity.

 In any modern business context, digital transformation matters.
-Although detangling its new language might seem challenging for most C-suite executives, the key is to combine disruptive digital transformation technologies – e.g. 5G, AI, IoT, blockchain, data analytics, cloud computing, etc – with a human-like approach towards strategy and communicating goals and objectives.
+Although detangling its new language might seem challenging for most C-suite executives, the key is to combine disruptive digital transformation technologies – e.g. 5G, Artificial Intelligence, Internet of things, blockchain development, data analytics, cloud computing, etc – with a human-like approach toward strategy and communicating goals and objectives.